catamphetamine/react-phone-number-input/README.md

 ## Extensions

 There's nothing special about a phone number extension input: it doesn't need any formatting, it can just be a simple `<input type="number"/>`.
-Still, some users kept asking for phone number extension input feature.
+Still, some users kept asking for a phone number extension input feature.
 So I added a basic phone number extension input support.
 It can be activated by passing `ext` property (a `React.Element`, see the demo).

 ```js
 import React, { Component } from 'react'